 The legal entity is then categorized based on the percentage of its foreign investment.
 As most industries in Vietnam allow foreign entrepreneurs to own up to 100% of shares, a Wholly Foreign-Owned Enterprise (WFOE) is a common business structure in Vietnam.
 International investors can also find a local partner and incorporate a Joint Venture Company with local-foreign ownership.

-Available Legal Entity Types in Vietnam
+Company Formation in Vietnam: The Available Legal Entity Types

 Limited Liability Company (LLC)